DennisD2/hp4952hacks/analysis.md

 ---1111 Exception---
 Run Aborted!
 Mode=User
 ```

-Example "1010 Exception", I found this somewhere in the Internet:

-*Opcodes beginning with Hex 'A' (1010_xxxx_xxxx_xxxx) and Hex 'F'
-were traditionally used on the 68000 architecture to implement
-coprocessors.
-For example, the 680x0 family originally had a separate Floating
-Point processor.
-All opcodes for floating point operations had an
-'F' as the top nibble, and the 680x0 handed them off to the
-coprocessor for execution.
-If you tried to execute floating point
-code on a 680x0 processor without an FPU, you would get an
-"Unimplementd F-Line Opcode" exception.*

-And that looks like some text strings in code
-handling 68000 exceptions.
-So I suppose U204 contains
+And that looks like some text strings in code handling 68000 exceptions.
-68000 code, but very low level functions.
+So I supposed first U204 contains 68000 code, but very low level functions.

+Later I found that this is not true.
+The chip may contain 68000 code, but it
+also contains Z80 code being executed during boot time and startup.

+Maybe this ROM contains the boot code for the whole device.

 #### U304
 This chip is the 87C51 CPU, it contains also a 4KB ROM part,